neil7057/pjl_host_system/README.md

         and is 'untriggered if deletion of items reduces order total below threshold
     -   Remove from bag
         -   reduce quantity and checkout
-        -   remove via remove option to chcek removes from bag and adjusts delivery if appropriate
+        -   remove via remove option to check removes from bag and adjusts delivery if appropriate
     -   Amend quantity
         -   increase quantity and check that sub totals and delivery charges adjust
         -   reduce quantity and check that sub totals and delivery charges adjust
+    -   Size processing
+        -   remove clothing items with a aspcified size and ensure that the same product with a differnt size remains unaffected.
+        -   amend quantities on sized items to ensure only the particular sized product order is affected

  -  ####  Checkout Testing
     -   Validate address details